 Therefore, today we decided to write about ten of the most amazing places to visit in Colombia, so you can have a general idea of what you can see there and where you would like to go.

 10. La Candelaria in Bogota

 In the historic centre of Bogota, you can have a cup of world-famous Colombian coffee atop one of the most famous and iconic mountain peaks in Colombia—Cerro Monserrate.
 You can also check out the Museo de Oro (Gold Museum) which house the largest collection of pre-Hispanic gold work in the world.
 You won't leave this recently renovated and incredible museum disappointed.
-While in the historic center of Bogota, go ahead and check out the central plaza—Plaza de Bolívar and the famous historic neighborhood, la Candelaria.
+While in the historic centre of Bogota, go ahead and check out the central plaza—Plaza de Bolívar and the famous historic neighbourhood, La Candelaria.
 If you've got the time, spend some time in the churches scattered about the city centre, especially la Iglesia de San Francisco and La Tercera.

 9. The Salt Cathedral of Zipaquira

 The small town of Zipaquira is famous for its salt mines and for the Salt Cathedral built inside the network of monumental chambers and tunnels that were left behind when commercial mining operations ceased.
 This cathedral is one of the best places to visit in Colombia because it's unlike any other in the world, in terms of its innovative architecture.
 It was opened in 1995 and represents an eclectic mix of religion and architecture.
 To maximise the protection from the ever-present risks of working in a mine.